TselotBeyene/Forecasting-Portoflio/README.md

 This project is licensed under the MIT License.

-Contact
+# Contact

-For questions or collaboration, contact [Your Name] at your.email@example.com.
+For questions or collaboration, contact Tselot Beyene at tselotbeyene70@gmail.com.